gwax/www-gwax/posts/2004/04/so-impersonal.rst

 want to take things.

-There have been a few entries in which I related things that weren't wholely impersonal and I remember feeling a little apprehensive after having posted them.
+There have been a few entries in which I related things that weren't wholly impersonal and I remember feeling a little apprehensive after having posted them.
 My apprehension must stem from the same damned place that my aversion to saying anything about how I feel to anyone.
-I know that some part of it is a fierce desire to do absolutely everything on my own, which is, itself, a combination of a desire for independance and not wanting to impose on anyone else.
+I know that some part of it is a fierce desire to do absolutely everything on my own, which is, itself, a combination of a desire for independence and not wanting to impose on anyone else.

 Methinks, from a cathartic and self-improving standpoint, that my desire